chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 Note that an ACL might not be the sole determiner of access.
 For example:

 - In the case of a file system exported as read-only, the server may deny write access even though an object's ACL grants it.
 - Server implementations can grant some limited permission to update an ACL in order to prevent a situation from rising in which there is no valid way to ever modify the ACL.
-- All servers will allow a user the ability to read the data of the file when only the execute permission is granted (i.e., if the ACL denies the user the ACE4_READ_DATA access and allows the user ACE4_EXECUTE, the server will allow the user to read the data of the file).
+- All servers will allow a user the ability to read the data of the file when only the execute permission is granted (i.e., if the ACL denies the user the NA_READ access and allows the user NA_EXEC, the server will allow the user to read the data of the file).
 - Some server implementations have the notion of owner-override, in which the owner of the object is allowed to override accesses that are denied by the ACL.
 This can be helpful, for example, to allow users continued access to open files on which the permissions have changed.
 - Some server implementations have the notion of a "superuser" that has privileges beyond an ordinary user.
-The superuser may be able to read or write data or metadata in ways that would not be permitted by the object's ACL.
+The superuser may be able to read or write data or metadata in ways that would otherwise not be permitted by the object's ACL.

-Clients do not perform their own access checks based on their interpretation of an ACL, but rather use ACCESS procedures to do access checks.

-This allows the client to act on the results of having the server determine whether or not access should be granted based on its interpretation of the ACL.
+Clients do not perform their own access checks based on their interpretation of an ACL, but rather use either the NFSACL version 2 ACCESS procedure or the NFS version 3 ACCESS procedure to perform access checks.
+This enables a client to act on the results of having the server determine whether or not access should be granted based on its interpretation of the ACL.

-Clients must be aware of situations in which an object's ACL grants a certain access even though the server will not enforce it.
-In general, but especially in these situations, the client needs to do its part in the enforcement of access as defined by the ACL.
-To do this, the client may send the appropriate ACCESS operation prior to servicing an application request to determine whether the user or application should be granted the access requested.
+In particular, clients must be aware of situations in which an object's ACL grants a certain access even though the server will not enforce it.
+A client sends an appropriate ACCESS operation prior to servicing an application request to determine whether the user or application should be granted the access requested.

-A client can use the NFSACL version 2 or NFS version 3 ACCESS procedure to check access without modifying or reading data or metadata.

-Although a client can set and get an ACL, the server is responsible for using the ACL to restrict access to the file object it controls.
-To determine if a requested access is permitted, the server processes each entry in an Access Control List in order.

-The guiding principle with regard to NFS access is that the server must not accept ACLs that appear to make access to the file more restrictive than it really is.
+#### ACLs in Operation {#acls-in-operation}

+The SETACL procedure sets two types of Access Control Lists:

+Access:
+: An NFS access ACL specifies the access permission for a file object.
+Access Control Entries in an ACL's "aclent" field comprise the object's access ACL.

+Default:
+: An NFS default ACL specifies the default ACL that is set on objects that are children of a directory.
+Access Control Entries in an ACL's "dfaclent" comprise an object's default ACL.
+The default ACL does not affect access to the object on which it is set.

+{:aside}
+> What error, if any, is returned if a client attempts to set a default ACL on a non-directory object?
+> What error is returned if an invalid mask bit is set or the ACL argument has too many ACEs?

+Each NFS ACL must have one ACE for each of NA_USER_OBJ, NA_GROUP_OBJ and NA_OTHER_OBJ.
+An NFS ACL that consists only of these three ACEs is referred to as a minimal NFS ACL.
+A server responds with ACL2ERR_IO or ACL3ERR_INVAL, depending on the version of NFSACL that is in use, if a client attempts to set an NFS ACL that does not contain these ACEs.

+An NFS ACL may zero or more NA_USER and/or NA_GROUP ACEs.

+{:aside}
+> What happens when more than one bit is set in the "type" field?
+What does the NA_ACL_DEFAULT bit do?

+The "id" field in an Access Control Entry is interpreted as follows:

+* For an ACE that specifies an NA_USER_OBJ, NA_USER,
+NA_GROUP, and NA_GROUP_OBJ, the "id" field contains a UID or GID value that identifies the user on the server whose access permission is being set.

+* For an ACE that specifies other types of permission, the "id" field is ignored.

-### Relationship Between Mode Bits and Access Control
+#### Relationship Between ACLs and Other File Attributes

 How file ownership relates to @OWNER, @GROUP, and @EVERYONE